Salim-Marwani/2d-game-javascript/README.md

 # 2D JavaScript Game

 A simple 2D game developed using JavaScript and the DOM API.
-Created as a 2nd-year academic project.
+Created as a 2nd year academic project.

 ## Features
 - Player movement